Quality of life comparison

 In United States, there are approximately 12.3 babies per 1,000 people as of 2022.
 In Ukraine, there are 9.6 babies per 1,000 people as of 2020.

 United States spends 16.8% of its total GDP on healthcare as of 2019.
 In Ukraine, that number is 7.1% of GDP as of 2019.

 United States has a total of 19,924 km of coastline.
 In Ukraine, that number is 2,782 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Ministry of Revenue and Duties of Ukraine.
+The statistics above were calculated using the following data sources: The World Factbook, Ministry of Revenue and Duties of Ukraine, Internal Revenue Service.

 How big is Ukraine compared to United States?
 See an in-depth size comparison.